anan44/it-starts-with-clojure/materials/introduction.md

-# Close your brackets: a Practical guide to Clojure
+# Close your parens: a Practical guide to Clojure

 ## Who is this guide for